yoavram/curveball/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Curveball: Predicting competition results from growth curves
+Curveball: from growth curves to competitions
 ============================================================

 **Author**: `Yoav Ram <http://www.yoavram.com>`_

+**Affiliation**: School of Zoology, Faculty of Life Sciences, Tel Aviv University

 Curveball is an open-source software for analysis and
 visualization of high-throughput growth curve data